 The semantics of the above fields are:

 submesh_id indicates the identifier for a submesh contained in this sub-sample of the basemesh track. submesh_id shall be equal to the submesh identifier signaled in the syntax element bmsi_submesh_id syntax element.
 This value shall be in range from 0 to 224 -1, inclusive.

-Submesh track group

-General

-Each submesh track can include one or more submeshes and these submeshes are related to one or more atlas tiles carried in one or more atlas tile tracks.
-To signal the relation between atlas tile tracks and associated submesh tracks, a track group SubMeshTrackGroupBox extends TrackGroupTypeBox defined in ISO/IEC 14496-12, is defined.

-Syntax
+The SubSampleInformationBox version 2 may be used.
+When used, in the 'subs' and 'ssrt' boxes, the field is_csp_present shall be set to 1 and csp_length_minus_1 shall be set to 2 to carry the 24 bits representing the submesh_id.